Curuvar-Ltd/zig_pigpiod/README.md

-# PiGPIO-Zig
+# ZPIGPIO

-PiGPIO-Zig is a module that communicates with the Raspberry Pi's pigpiod GPIO daemon.
+ZPIGPIO is a Zig module that communicates with the Raspberry Pi's pigpiod GPIO daemon.

-~~PiGPIO-Zig provides most of the capabilities of C based pigpiod_if2 interface, but is written entirely in zig.
+~~PIGPIO-Zig provides most of the capabilities of C based pigpiod_if2 interface, but is written entirely in zig.
 The missing capabilities are functions that pigpiod implements directly on the client, and that Zig provides native function for.~~